releng-tool/releng-tool-docs/content/guides/packages/pkg-type-meson.md

 [`PKG_BUILD_OUTPUT_DIR`](env-pkg-build-output-dir).

 Paths may vary based on how the package's [`LIBFOO_INSTALL_TYPE`](pkg-opt-install-type) is configured.
-System root paths provided will only include the staging directory if `staging` is configured.
-Both the staging and target directories are provided is the `target` is configured.
-Likewise with the host directory if `host` is configured. pkg-config paths are defined to `<sysroot>/lib/pkgconfig`.
+For example, root paths provided will only include the staging directory if `staging` is configured.
+Likewise, both the staging and target directories are provided when using `staging_and_target`. pkg-config paths are defined to `<sysroot>/lib/pkgconfig`.

 If [`LIBFOO_PREFIX`](pkg-opt-prefix) resolves to an empty prefix, the